twinssbc/Ionic2-Calendar/README.md

     ]
 })
 ```
+If you want to change the locale dynamically, you should use *locale* option instead of LOCALE_ID.

 # Performance Tuning
 In the CPU profile, the default Intl based localization code occupies a big portion of the execution time.
 If you don’t need localization on certain parts, you can use the custom dateFormatter to override the date transform method.
 For example, the date in month view usually doesn’t require localization, you could use below code to just display the date part.
 If the month view day header doesn’t need to include the date, you could also use a string array containing static labels to save the date calculation.